Carol A. Leary, PhD

 Dr. Carol A. Leary became president of Bay Path University in December, 1994.

-During her tenure, Bay Path has enriched and enlarged the curriculum with new baccalaureate programs and professional certificates; established 20 graduate and post-graduate degrees; introduced the innovative One Day A Week Saturday Program for adult women and created two additional campus locations in Sturbridge and Burlington, Massachusetts; launched The American Women's College Online, the first all-women, all-online baccalaureate program in the nation; and expanded and renovated major campus buildings, including the most recent construction, the Philip H. Ryan Health Science Center for allied health programs.
+During her tenure, Bay Path has enriched and enlarged the curriculum with new baccalaureate programs and professional certificates; established over 30 graduate and post-graduate degrees; introduced the innovative One Day A Week Saturday Program for adult women and created two additional campus locations in Sturbridge and Concord, Massachusetts; launched The American Women's College, the first all-women, all-online baccalaureate program in the nation; and expanded and renovated major campus buildings, including the most recent construction, the Philip H. Ryan Health Science Center for allied health programs.

 A Phi Beta Kappa graduate of Boston University, she earned her master of science degree at the State University of New York at Albany and her doctorate of philosophy degree at The American University - Washington, D.C.
 She previously served as vice president for administration and assistant to the president at Simmons College and held administrative positions at Siena College, Boston University, and the Washington Campus Organization located in Washington, D.C.

 A strong advocate of community and professional service, Dr. Leary has served on the boards of numerous state and national organizations.
 An emerita trustee and former chair of the Community Foundation of Western Massachusetts, she currently serves on the boards of United Bank, and the Marginal Way Preservation Fund.
 Dr. Leary also previously served as the treasurer of the Women’s College Coalition, chair of the Association of Independent Colleges and Universities of Massachusetts, chair of the WGBY Public Television Board of Tribunes, and board member of The Beveridge Family Foundation, Inc. In addition, she served as the 2009 Honorary Chair of Habitat for Humanity’s All Women build project in Springfield, Massachusetts and is invited to speak on a regular basis at corporations and non-profit organizations on a variety of topics.
-Her most recent appointment is to the board of the Association of American Colleges & Universities.
+Currently, she is on the board and is the chair of the Association of American Colleges & Universities.